ETS-ReactNative1/node/README.md

 # TODO

+[Dynamic image resizing with Node.js and the Serverless Framework](https://serverless.com/blog/dynamic-image-resizing-nodejs/) In this article, we'll take an in-depth look at the benefits of dynamic image resizing and walk you through using the Serverless Framework to resize your images dynamically with AWS Lambda.
+So, let's get to it!

 [The Chronicles of JavaScript Objects](https://blog.bitsrc.io/the-chronicles-of-javascript-objects-2d6b9205cd66)

 [Website with blog and portfolio using Vue.js + Nuxt + Markdown](https://marinaaisa.com/blog/blog-using-vue-nuxt-markdown/) How I created my new website with portfolio and blog in two languages.
 What technology I used and why.